tomtechie/Steam-Trophies-ESP-Display/README.md

   * iOS often has Private IP-address activated which causes issues.
 When you have connected to the `SteamTrophy_Setup` Wi-Fi click on the `i` next to the Wi-Fi → Private Wi-Fi-adress → Off.
   You should now be able to access `http://192.168.4.1/ui`

+* **Most played games not showing**
+  * Due to the limitation of the ESP32-C3 there seems to be a issue with loading Most Played games for some users, this seems to be due to the amount of games.
+I will look closer at this when i have some time over.

 <br>

 ## FAQ